orizens/orizens.com/src/pages/blog/2012-09-10-backbone-view-patterns-how-why-to-use-subviews.md

 <!--RndAds-->

 This is one way of managing sub views.
-It&#8217;s important to note that each sub view can have its own sub views &#8211; so, the code above can be used as a somewhat boilerplate for views that have sub views &#8211; no matter the hierarchy level.
+It's important to note that each sub view can have its own sub views - so, the code above can be used as a somewhat boilerplate for views that have sub views - no matter the hierarchy level.

 <!--RndAds-->